sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Udemy](https://www.udemy.com/) : Whether you want to learn or to share what you know, you’ve come to the right place.
 As a global destination for online learning, we connect people through knowledge.
 - [Scaler](https://www.scaler.com/topics/) : A curated interactive space for aspiring programmers to learn and master their coding skills.
 Also help in job interview.
 - [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) : Learn SQL interactively in stages, from basic queries to complex operations.
 - [Leetcode](https://leetcode.com/problem-list/challenges-for-new-users/) :  to practice your programming skills by solving coding questions.
-It has over 1,100 different problems, support for over 18 programming languages, and an active community that is always there to help you with the solutions you come up with.
+It has over 1,100 different problems, support for over 18 programming languages, and an active community that is always there to help you with the solutions you come up with .

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>